-- World and European leader in the utilities and super-utilities sector in the Dow Jones Sustainability World Index and Dow Jones Sustainability Europe Index, achieving a corporate governance score of 71 points out of 100.

-- 2. Renewal of the Sello Excelencia

-Europea 500+ excellence award,

-according to the EFQM model,

-granted by the European Foundation

-for Quality Management, obtaining

-718 points.

-- 3. Recognition in corporate governance matters, for the second year running, by the respected English publication Ethical Boardroom Magazine.

-- 4. "Gold Class" award in the Sustainability Yearbook, a report prepared by the assessment agency RobecoSam which recognises the companies with the best corporate responsibility practices.

-- Constituent of the FTSE4Good sustainability index ever since the Company was first included in 2008.
-This index includes listed companies from around the world that meet the index requirements.

-- 6. Member of the MSCI and ESG

-Indexes (MSCI Global Sustainability

-Indexes, MSCI Socially Responsible

-Indexes, MSCI Global Climate Index

-y MSCI Global Environmental Index)

-since joining in 2014.
-This Index

-incorporates companies with

-the highest assessment in ESG

-features (Environmental, Social

-and Governance) with regards their

-operations sector.

-- 7. Renewed inclusion (following initial inclusion in 2014) in the Euronext-Vigeo sustainability indexes (Eurozone 120, Europe 120), which include the 120 European companies with the most advanced corporate, social and environmental governance practices.

-- 8. Constituent of the Ethibel

-Sustainability Index Excellence

-Europe family of indexes ever since

-it was first included in 2009.

-- Renewed inclusion in the Ethibel PIONEER and Ethibel EXCELLENCE Investment Registers.
-Selection by the ETHIBEL Forum indicates that the Company can be described as an industry leader in corporate social responsibility.

-- 10. Remaining in the ECPI index family since its initial inclusion in 2007.

-- 11. Constituent of the STOXX

-Global ESG Leaders index family,

-which offers a representation

-of the leading global companies

-in terms of environmental,

-social and governance criteria,

-since 2011.

-- 12. Member of the group of the 100 most responsible companies in Spain, according to the Merco Responsabilidad y Gobierno Corporativo reputation monitor.
+- World and European leader in the utilities and super-utilities sector in the Dow Jones Sustainability World Index and Dow Jones Sustainability Europe Index, achieving a corporate governance score of 71 points out of 100. - Renewal of the Sello Excelencia Europea 500+ excellence award, according to the EFQM model, granted by the European Foundation for Quality Management, obtaining 718 points. - 3.
+Recognition in corporate governance matters, for the second year running, by the respected English publication Ethical Boardroom Magazine. - "Gold Class" award in the Sustainability Yearbook, a report prepared by the assessment agency RobecoSam which recognises the companies with the best corporate responsibility practices. - Constituent of the FTSE4Good sustainability index ever since the Company was first included in 2008.
+This index includes listed companies from around the world that meet the index requirements. - Constituent of the MSCI ESG indexes (MSCI Global Sustainability Indexes, MSCI Socially Responsible Indexes, MSCI Global Climate Index and MSCI Global Environmental Index) ever since it was first included in 2014.
+This index includes the companies with the best ESG (Environmental, Social and Governance) performance in their sector. - Renewed inclusion (following initial inclusion in 2014) in the Euronext-Vigeo sustainability indexes (Eurozone 120, Europe 120), which include the 120 European companies with the most advanced corporate, social and environmental governance practices. - Constituent of the Ethibel Sustainability Index Excellence Europe family of indexes ever since it was first included in 2009. - Renewed inclusion in the Ethibel PIONEER and Ethibel EXCELLENCE Investment Registers.
+Selection by the ETHIBEL Forum indicates that the Company can be described as an industry leader in corporate social responsibility. - 10.
+Remaining in the ECPI index family since its initial inclusion in 2007. - 11.
+Constituent of the STOXX Global ESG Leaders index family, which offers a representation of the leading global companies in terms of environmental, social and governance criteria, since 2011. - 12.
+Member of the group of the 100 most responsible companies in Spain, according to the Merco Responsabilidad y Gobierno Corporativo reputation monitor.